justsomedevnotes/kubernetes-ingress-contour/README.md

 ```

 ## Deploy Some Examples
 Contour supports the basic Ingress resource type as well as a CustomResourceDefinition type IngressRoute.
 Below is just some basic examples, but I encourage you to look into the IngressRoute type.
-It provides some neat features like weighted service traffic.
+It provides some cool features like weighted service traffic.

 ## Deploy a Service
 First thing we will need is a service that our ingress traffic can connect.
 Simplest way is just to create a deployment of nginx and then expose it using a Kubernetes Service resource.